shourya01/optimal_control_problem_solver/README.md

 - Prevent accidental asymmetric Hessian definitions by raising an error if both `(i, j)` and `(j, i)` are added.
 - Provide sparse structures for Jacobian/Hessian lookup.
 - Save the final solution (primal and dual) as a `.npz` file if desired.

-**Important Note on Python Late Binding**: If you define gradients or Hessians in a loop, be mindful of Python's late binding for lambda/functions.
-You should capture the loop variable in a default argument, e.g., `lambda x, idx=idx: ...`, or else the derivative definitions may all refer to the final loop variable value.

 ## Defining a Problem